eclipse-volttron/volttron-openadr-ven/README.md

 ### IPKeys VTN configuration

-PNNL is currently testing this OpenADRVen agent against a IPKeys VTN.
+The community is currently testing this OpenADRVen agent against a IPKeys VTN.
 To configure the agent with the right certificates, follow the instructions below:

 Get VEN certificates at https://testcerts.kyrio.com/#/.
 Store these certificates anywhere on your machine; it is highly